-The following table sets forth, as of the Record Date, information with respect to the beneficial ownership of our common stock by:
+The following table sets forth, as of February 14, 2023, information with respect to the beneficial ownership of our common stock by:

-- each person known to us to beneficially own more than five percent of the outstanding shares of our common stock; - · each of our directors and executive officers; and - · all of our directors and executive officers as a group.
+- · each person known to us to beneficially own more than five percent of the outstanding shares of our common stock; - · each of our directors and executive officers; and - all of our directors and executive officers as a group.

 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-There is no common stock subject to options that are currently exercisable or exercisable within 60 days of the Record Date.
-Percentage of beneficial ownership is based on shares of common stock outstanding as of the Record Date.
+There is no common stock subject to options that are currently exercisable or exercisable within 60 days of February 14, 2023.
+Percentage of beneficial ownership is based on 79,437,045 shares of common stock outstanding as of February 14, 2023.